walmartlabs/lacinia/docs/tutorial/member-ratings.rst

 These new resolvers are implemented using a new pattern.
-The existing resolvers, such as ``resolve-designer-games``, took an initial parameter (a slice of the in-memory database), plus the standard triumvirate of context, field arguments, and containing value.
+The existing resolvers, such as ``resolve-designer-games``, took an initial parameter (a slice of the in-memory database), plus the standard triumvirate of context, field arguments, and container value.
 This approach is concise, but requires the use of ``partial`` (to supply that initial parameter) when building the resolvers map.